Mrnoorsingh/music-genre/README.md

 To transform audio clips into Mel-Spectrograms , a python package called __Librosa__ is used

-The package performs the following implementation step to convert the clip to Melspectorgam :
+The package performs the following implementation steps to convert the clip to Melspectorgam :

 * Define the window function and overlap amount
 * Generate window segments(Multiply signal by window function)